Neil Turbin: Anthrax

 When Turbin was first contacted by Anthrax he was already in a band called AMRA, but left after a few months, which prompted him to answer Anthrax's advertisement.
 He attended the same high school as Scott Ian and Danny Lilker, Bayside High School in New York City, and was in a class with Ian in his freshman year.
-Turbin earned the position as the first official band vocalist in August 1982.
+Scott’s brother Jason Rosenfeld who was 14 at the time was singing at the first couple of shows as an amateur since he wasn’t yet mature enough to be a professional singer.
+Scott basically instructed him on how he wanted him to sing.
+Neil Turbin joined after meeting with Scott, Danny and Greg Walls and rehearsing with this first lineup which included original drummer Dave Weiss on drums as the band's first professional vocalist in August 1982.
 His first performance with Anthrax was at Great Gildersleeves on September 12, 1982.